ota-meshi/toml-eslint-parser/docs/AST.md

 - `value` ...
 The integer value defined by TOML.
 However, it can overflow.
 - `bigint` ...
 The integer value defined by TOML is stored as BigInt.
+- `number` ...
+The integer expressed as a string.

 #### TOMLFloatValue